Gabriele-tomai00/Esse3FAKE/README.md

 http://essse3:3100/login.html
 ```

-The attacker now waits for the victim to complete the questionnaire.
+The attacker now waits that the victim completes the questionnaire.
 When the questionnaire is filled out, the server receives the credentials and the names of two other students (those sitting to the right and left of the student).
 The program recreates their email addresses and automatically sends the phishing email to them.
 It can be said that the theoretical and optimistic spread speed is exponential.

 ![mail_sent_to_schoolmates](images/mail_sent_to_schoolmates.png)